SuperLonci/FitComDoc/SRS.md

 User can track their trainings (wheights and repititions) and save them in the app.
 Their history is also saved so that they can see their progress.

 ### 3.1.1 Generating a QR-Code for each gym
-Beceause for the user the entry point into using our servce is the scan of a QR-Code that is hanging out in his gym, we need to be able to provide QR-Codes for those gyms.
-These QR-Codes
+Beceause for the user the entry point into using our service is the scan of a QR-Code that is hanging out in his gym, we need to be able to provide QR-Codes for those gyms.

 ### 3.1.2 Scanning the gym QR-Code to request an account
+Inside the mobile App we need the ability to detect QR-Codes with the device's camera and use them to send requests to the administrators.

 ### 3.1.3 Confirming account requests
+In the web application the administrators have to confirm the incoming requests of the fitness center members.

 ### 3.1.4 Entering fitness plans for specific users

 ### 3.1.5 Displaying fitness plans for the user
 ### 3.1.6 Progress tracking
 ### 3.1.7 Hall of fame
 ### 3.1.8 Multi gym support

 ## 3.2 Non-Functional Requirements